 - Certain drugs like Corticosteriods or Oestrogen therapy.

-SYMPTOMS OF CARPEL TUNNEL SYNDROME
+SIGNS AND SYMPTOMS OF CARPEL TUNNEL SYNDROME

 - Paraesthesia in Index finger, Middle finger, Thumb and the lateral half of Ring finger